zikenet/hackerrank/README.md

-This is a python exercises challenge solutions including hackerrank challenge solutions.
+This is a hackerrank challenge solutions.